kumardeo/blogger-pwa/README.md

      `output/cdn-metatags.html` or
      `output/cdn-metatags-no-splash.html`
 2. Copy all the contents of above file based on your selection and paste it below `<head>`, if you didn't find it, it would have been probably parsed which is `&lt;head&gt;`.
+3. These meta tags may contain outdated information, therefore make sure to correct them.
-3. Delete existing similar codes.
+4. Delete existing similar codes.

 #### AMP Template